mozilla-services/docs/source/howtos/run-sync-1.5.rst

 confusion.)

 Since Firefox 18, Firefox for iOS has support for custom sync servers.
-The settings can be made in the Advanced Sync Settings in the Firefox account section, which are visible if you are not signed in with a Firefox account and have enabled the debug mode (tap 5 times on the version number).
+The settings can be made in the Advanced Sync Settings in the Mozilla account section, which are visible if you are not signed in with a Mozilla account and have enabled the debug mode (tap 5 times on the version number).
 In order to use the custom sync server with Firefox 28, the token server's url must not contain the path "/1.0/sync/1.5".
-It is also important to configure a custom FxA content server (you may use the default https://accounts.firefox.com).
+It is also important to configure a custom account content server (you may use the default `https://accounts.firefox.com`).

 Further Configuration
 =====================